 - Leave the writer identity I had for myself behind (Here is more on that!)

 The list could really go on, but it all started from following my curiosity and wanting to be a better version of myself.
 It all started from hours of working on myself each day, meditating, asking for help and guidance, learning about the effects that the energy you walk around the world with has on both yourself and other people, and learning to change my perspective to be one that is more positive and kind.

 There was a time where learning how to survive each day was a priority, and now with a full-time job, I have the privilege of not worrying about how to get groceries with only a couple of cents left in my bank account, not feeling embarrassed when I’m not able to pay rent on time, and having the ability to give priority to self-care, self-love, and curiosity.
-Though the decision to not pursue more school was one of the biggest and hardest ones I’ve ever made, it was also the best thing I did for myself.
+Though the decision to not pursue more school after my undergrad was one of the biggest and hardest ones I’ve ever made, it was also the best thing I did for myself.
 This blog is about my everyday pursuits, what these changes are doing for my own life and the various twists and turns along the way.
 It’s about the lessons I’m learning, the questions I have, and the scavenger hunt that is my life.

 The direction of this blog was once an outlet I had for myself.
 It was when I was struggling with life’s demands and not knowing how to afford the basic necessities.
 It was rock bottom.
 The direction that this blog is heading towards is now from a place of growth, a place of continuously finding myself and showing what I learn, learning as I go.
 For the first time in my life, I have no set plan for my future and I have the least amount of knowledge of where I would like my life to go, and I am also the happiest and most inspired than I have ever been.